improvein/jquery-crudlistin/README.md

 });
 ```

-- listSelector: selector to identify the list container.
-It is needed inside the plugin to locate the element.
 - newButton: the "Add" or "New" button which click will add a new element
+- itemClass: class to identify an element from the list
 - removeButtonSelector: selector to identify the "Remove" button.
 - newItemLast: indicates whether add new items at the end of the list (*true*) or at the beginning (*false*)
 - itemIndexPlaceholder: placeholder, inside the prototype, where the list index should be.
 It will be replaced by the index number for the corresponding element when adding